tzh614k7stk/restaurant/README.md

 ## Time Constraints
 As already mentioned above, there are parts of the project, which should be implemented before a production rollout.<br>
-The project took exactly 7 days to complete and is never going to be worked on again.<br>
-It serves as a showcase of one's abilities to implement a solution on schedule.<br>
 For this reason, some of the code is not optimized for performance/readability/maintainability.

 ## Technologies
 - laravel